soumith/dcgan.torch/README.md

 ## 1.2.
 Train Bedrooms, Bridges, Churches etc. using the LSUN dataset

 LSUN dataset is shipped as an LMDB database.
-Install LMDB on your system first.
+First, install LMDB on your system.

 - On OSX with Homebrew:  `brew install lmdb`
 - On Ubuntu: `sudo apt-get install liblmdb-dev`